Sigkar/Guzzle-Sendgrid-Layer/README.md

 Creates the ability to quickly add a user to the SendGrid V3 API via their email (Or whatever, edit the file as you like)

+I decided I hated the sendgrid SDK at one point in my life, so I use this instead.

 ## Dependencies:
 - Laravel / Illuminate